 I found some not terribly user-friendly instructions, puzzled my way through them, and commenced.
 It worked for me, so I’m going to tell you what I did so it can work for you, too.

 The Nook HD really isn’t a bad little Android tablet at all for the money.
 At 1440×900, it has one of the highest definition screens in its price range (not as good as the 1920×1200 2013 Nexus 7, but better than the 1280×800 screen that the 2012 Nexus 7 and most other $100ish tablets can manage), a decently fast processor, okay memory, Bluetooth, an SD expansion slot that many tablets (including the Nexus 7) lack, and louder speakers than you’d expect.
 It doesn’t have cameras or internal GPS, but who really uses those that much on a tablet anyway?
-You can get the 8 GB version for $129 brand new from B&N or the 8 or 16 GB for considerably less than that on eBay, or when they pop up from time to time on deal sites like Woot.
+They’re not sold new from Barnes & Noble anymore, but you can still find the 8 or 16 GB version for more-or-less reasonable prices on eBay, or when they pop up from time to time on deal sites like Woot.
 And who knows, it might get even cheaper yet if B&N goes out of business like it’s been threatening to.

 And I’m going to show you how.